If You Have Won the Game Quit Playing with Money You Really Need

 Bucket Plan (Christine Benz, for example)

 Some like a bucket plan approach if they want to time segment their assets depending on when they need them.
-This, essentially, is asset liability matching, at least from a big-picture perspective.
+This, essentially, is asset-liability matching, at least from a big-picture perspective.

-Actually it is deciding how much cash and safer money you need.
+It is deciding how much cash and safer money you need.

 Safety First (Wade Pfau, for example)